-New Paperback and Kindle e-book available in early April 2016!
+Paperback and Kindle e-book now available!

 Christians hope for a better future – for restoration and renewal.
 They place their faith in God through Jesus and entrust themselves in obedient service to God believing that God is going to ‘put things right’.
 Though many agree that the world could be a better place, they dismiss the Christian hope as misguided or childish or both.
 ‘Where is this better future?’ they say, ‘The world has always been the same and when you get down to basics, people’s lives carry on in the same way that they have always done, and religion causes more problems than it solves.’